-Cpl.
-Rick Bernard
+Corporal Rick Bernard

-order Integrity Coordinator for the Royal Canadian Mounted Police; New Brunswick, Canada
+Corporal Bernard is the Integrity Coordinator for the Royal Canadian Mounted Police; New Brunswick, Canada

-In the past ten years Rick has been involved in over a hundred cases of drug trafficking, drug smuggling, human smuggling, tobacco smuggling, gun trafficking and National Security investigations.
-In January of 2006 he traveled to Baghdad Iraq to investigate the kidnapping of 2 Canadians, an American and a British citizen by an insurgent group operating there.
+In the past ten years Rick has been involved in over a hundred cases of drug trafficking, drug smuggling, human smuggling, tobacco smuggling, gun trafficking and national security investigations.
+In January of 2006 he traveled to Baghdad, Iraq to investigate the kidnapping of 2 Canadians, an American and a British citizen by an insurgent group operating there.

-Sheriff Michael A. Lewis
+Sheriff Michael Lewis